Shelley Hughes

-Shelley Hughes (born January 6, 1958, in Canton, Ohio) is an American politician and a Republican member of the Alaska Senate, serving since 2017.
-Hughes was previously a member of the Alaska House of Representatives from January 18, 2013, until January 22, 2017, representing District F.
+Shelley Hughes (born January 6, 1958) is an American politician and a former Republican member of the Alaska Senate, serving from 2017 to 2025.
+Hughes represents Palmer and other parts of the southern Matanuska-Susitna Borough.
+She was previously a member of the Alaska House of Representatives from January 18, 2013, until January 22, 2017.

 Career

 Hughes has an AA from Cuyahoga Community College and a BA from the University of Alaska.

 Alaska House of Representatives

-Hughes was elected to the Alaska House of Representatives in 2012, beating Daniel Hamm in the primary.
+Hughes was appointed to the Alaska State House of Representatives by Governor Sean Parnell, succeeding the late Representative Carl Gatto, who died on April 10, 2012.
+Hughes was then elected to the Alaska House of Representatives in 2012, beating Daniel Hamm in the primary election.

 Alaska Senate

 Hughes was first elected to the Alaska Senate in its 2016 election.
 In 2021, she was chosen to be the majority leader of the Alaska Senate.
+She resigned from the Senate in November 2025 in order to focus on her gubernatorial campaign.

 Health care

 In September 2021, Hughes was part of a panel of Alaska legislators focused on health care.
 Hughes argued that Alaska was "the highest cost location on the globe" for the cost of drug and medical treatment, and said she was looking at pharmacy benefit management and increased price transparency as ways to keep costs down.